ruby/www.ruby-lang.org/en/documentation/faq/9/index.md

 The method `instance_methods` returns an array containing the names of methods that the receiver responds to.
-This will include the methods in superclasses and in mixed-in modules.
+This will include the methods in superclasses and in mixed in modules.

-`instance_methods(nil)` returns the name of just those methods which are defined in the object's class.
+`instance_methods(nil)` returns the names of just those methods which are defined in the object's class.

 ### How do random number seeds work?

 It depends.
 In Ruby versions prior to 1.5.2, the random number generator had (by default) a constant seed, and so would produce the same series of numbers each time a program was run.
-If you needed less deterministic behaviors, you called `srand` to set up a less predictable seed.
+If you needed less deterministic behavior, you called `srand` to set up a less predictable seed.

-Newer Rubys (Rubies?) have a different behavior.
+Newer Rubies have a different behavior.
 If `rand` is called without a prior call to `srand`, Ruby will generate its own random(ish) seed.
 Successive runs of a program that does not use `srand` will generate different sequences of random numbers.
-To get the old, predictable, behavior (perhaps for testing), call `srand` with a constant seed.
+To get the old, predictable behavior (perhaps for testing), call `srand` with a constant seed.

 ### What is the difference between an immediate value and a reference?